All Posts

 • If we are moving interstate, which documents help confirm placement fastest?

-For NT parents, the most useful shortcut is this: Transition is the first year at school, but compulsory schooling starts later.
+For NT families, the most useful shortcut is this: Transition is the first year at school, but compulsory schooling starts later.
 Once that is clear, the rest of the Territory structure makes much more sense.

 Frequently Asked Questions